 “I know it may not be your favorite thing, but going to your brother’s play is non-negotiable.”

 “My college roommate is coming for lunch this weekend and she’d love to see you, but it’s optional.
 Let me know if you want to join us.”

 It’s also good to explain: “We understand you want more time to your self now that you are older, and we will give you a pass when we can, but we will let you know when it’s not okay to opt out.”

-3. Look for Activities Your Teen Will Enjoy
+3. Look for Activities Your Daughter Will Enjoy

 Lastly, don’t push a singular activity, as you might create more resistance to it.
 Find activities that your teen enjoys and join in.